 Final Thoughts

-The goodwill percentage of a dental practice sale price typically falls between 60% and 80%, but the exact figure depends on the practice's asset base, income mix, and location.
+The goodwill percentage of a dental practice price typically falls between 60% and 80%, but the exact figure depends on the asset base, the income mix and the location.
 Getting the split right is not just about agreeing a number.
-It affects CGT for the seller, capital allowances and amortisation for the buyer, and the overall viability of the transaction.
+It decides the CGT and BADR position for the seller, the capital allowances and amortisation for the buyer, and whether the deal works for both sides.

-Work with a dental-specialist accountant and a qualified valuer to ensure the allocation is both commercially sensible and tax-efficient.
-Every practice is different, and a one-size-fits-all approach can cost you thousands in unnecessary tax.
+Work with a dental-specialist accountant and a qualified valuer so the allocation is both commercially sensible and tax-efficient.
+Every practice is different, and a one-size-fits-all approach to the split can cost real money in unnecessary tax.

 If you are considering buying or selling a dental practice, speak to our team.
 We provide practice valuation services and dental accounting tailored to your situation.